 Softwall Cleanroom

-Softwall cleanrooms are cleanrooms with fabric walls.
-These fabric walls may either be made from free-hanging plastic strips or fabric stretched tightly over a frame.
-To divide a softwall cleanroom, manufacturers include curtain dividers.
-These dividers must be made from a non-corrosive, non-fibrous material that does not generate static electricity, such as vinyl.
-Softwall cleanrooms are highly portable, and may be designed modularly more efficient assembly and disassembly.
+Softwall cleanrooms feature fabric walls, which can be made from free-hanging plastic strips or fabric stretched over a frame.
+To section off areas within the cleanroom, manufacturers use curtain dividers crafted from non-corrosive, non-fibrous materials that do not produce static electricity, like vinyl.
+These cleanrooms are highly portable and often designed in a modular fashion for easy assembly and disassembly.

 Hardwall Cleanroom